mstksg/inCode/copy/entries/hamilton-1.md

 symbolic manipulation to get $x(t + \Delta t) \approx \dot{x}(t) \Delta t +
 x(t)$.

-We can directly translate this into Haskell:
+We can directly translate this into Haskell: (using `konst :: KnownNat n => Double -> R n`, making a constant vector, and `*`, the component-wise product of two vectors)

 ```haskell
 !!!hamilton1/Hamilton.hs "stepEuler"